Dealing with proprietary A/V formats

 G64x (and G64) are proprietary surveillance formats from Genetec’s Security Center.

-If you’ve been given a G64x file and only need to view it, Genetec offers a free Windows-only Video Player.
+If you’ve been given a G64x file and only need to view it, Genetec offers a free Windows-only video player.